erpland/Whiskers/README.md

 React.JS Whiksey Store Demo With Admin Mangment Page.

-Using Functional Components and Hooks
+Using Functional Components and Hooks.
-Using Localstorage as server mockup
+Using Localstorage as server mockup.
 Link in the description.